enterspeedhq/enterspeed-docs/docs/mcp-server/connecting-an-agent.md

 Azure AI Foundry's Responses API and Agent service can attach an MCP server as a tool provider.
 The flow is: **your code → Foundry (with `mcp_servers` in the request) → MCP server → Query API**.

+:::warning
-:::warning Entra ID required for MCP on Foundry Foundry's MCP tool support routes through the Agent service orchestration layer, which requires **Microsoft Entra ID** authentication (service principal or user identity).
+**Entra ID required for MCP on Foundry.** Foundry's MCP tool support routes through the Agent service orchestration layer, which requires **Microsoft Entra ID** authentication (service principal or user identity).
 A plain Foundry API key is not accepted for MCP-enabled requests.
 If you need a "simple API key" façade for end users, place a thin wrapper in front that holds the service principal.
 :::

 ### Step 1 — Create an AI Foundry project